bouchard/slate/source/includes/_webhooks.md

 }
 ```

-## Preferential

 For this question type, `"choice"` will be a number, (represented as a string),
 assuming abtaining is not allowed.
 Otherwise, see
 [the Abstention section](#webhooks-abstention).

-The numbers here represents the relavtive ordering of options that was selected
+The numbers here represents how many votes the voter assigned to the option.

-by the voter.
-Note that, *unlike* the numbering on the ballot, larger numbers
-indicate *more preferred* options, and lower numbers indicate *less preferred*
-options.
+Options with zero votes assigned will not show up.

+## Preferential

 ```json
 {